 I enjoy photography and have been published on magazine covers, in academic texts about wine, and in the official hiking guides of a few United States national parks.

 I attended UCLA on a soccer scholarship and later went on to assist the coaching staff of the United States men’s national team, the San Jose Clash and Los Angeles Galaxy of Major League Soccer, and as head coach of amateur adult teams in and around San Francisco.
 I am a national-level coach accredited by the National Soccer Coaches Association of America and the United States Soccer Federation.

-In I started making my own wine, a Pinot noir sourced from Doctor’s Vineyard in the Santa Lucia Highlands.
-In I harvested and barreled a Cabernet Sauvignon sourced from Beckstoffer Vineyard Georges III.
+In 2009 I started making my own wine, a Pinot noir sourced from Doctor’s Vineyard in the Santa Lucia Highlands.
+In 2010 I harvested and barreled a Cabernet Sauvignon sourced from Beckstoffer Vineyard Georges III.
 I occasionally make olive oil from Tuscan olive varietals grown on the Sonoma coast.

-In I started volunteering with Guide Dogs for the Blind as a puppy raiser.
-You might see me training my current puppy, Rhubarb, a golden retriever female, in and around San Francisco.
+In 2011 I started volunteering with Guide Dogs for the Blind as a puppy raiser.
+You might see me training a puppy in and around San Francisco.